WayScience/CP_Parallel/README.md

 One of the major downfalls of headless mode is that you can not run in parallel.

 CP Parallel comes in to solve this issue by using a dictionary to call multiple instances of CellProfiler, run in parallel, and output a log file per process.
-The current functionality is to run multiple plates in parallel.
-Future implementation will include running multiple wells in the same plate in parallel.